 by Tracy Johnson

-When you understand the principles behind the concept, it’s easy to see how the station doubled heir ratings, and with some time and effort, you can do it, too.
-Many programmers think the success plan is designed mainly for a market that’s measured by meters, not diary.
+Many programmers think the concept is designed for a market measured by meters, not diary.
 But that’s not true.
-Double Your Ratings targets actual listener behavior, which translates to gains in both ratings methodologies.
+Double Your Ratings targets actual listener behavior, which translates to gains in both methodologies.

 94.7 Rouge FM is a Hot AC station in Trois Rivieres, Quebec.
 The city of 140,000 is served by 7 in-market stations, plus quite a few signals that come in from outside the city.

-BBM (Canada’s equivalent of Nielsen) measures the market with diaries.
-For many years, Rouge ranked as the #3 station in the market, trailing their direct format competitor Energie 102.3.
+Numeris (Canada’s equivalent of Nielsen) measures the market with diaries.
+For many years, Rouge ranked as the #3 station in the market, trailing its direct format competitor Energie 102.3.

-A year ago, the station earned a 15-share in their target demographic of 25-54 year olds.
+A year ago, the station earned a 15-share in its target demographic of 25-54-year-olds.
 Now there’s nothing wrong with a 15!
 Who wouldn’t want that?

 So the station adjusted the music mix a bit, then set out to retain their existing audience to more quarter-hours by focusing on teasing and pre-promotion.